Al-Qurnah: History

-After the First Gulf War (1991), the Iraqi government under Saddam Hussein diverted river water away from the local marshes causing them to become completely desiccated.
+After the First Gulf War (1991), the Iraqi government under Saddam Hussein diverted river water away from the local marshes, causing them to become completely desiccated.
 The wetlands have since shrunk to 58% of their pre-drainage area and are projected to drop below 50%.
 This loss has also been a result of Turkish and Iranian damming of the Tigris and Euphrates rivers.
 The UN has reported that the combined volume of these rivers has been reduced by 60%.
 These developments are said to have made the area more vulnerable to degradation and desertification.

 Recent developments

-Al Qurnah is said to be location of the Tree of Knowledge.
+Al Qurnah is said to be location of the Tree of the Knowledge of Good and Evil.

 The river front Qurnah Tourist Hotel was built during the Ba'athist period to encourage tourism for the region.

 Majnoon Island near Al-Qurnah is a center for oil production of the giant Majnoon Oilfield.
 The area was built out of sand dunes and mud to create pathways for oil pipelines.
 The island was held by Iranian army during the Iran-Iraq war before Iraqi chemical weapons were deployed.

 As of the start of the 2003 US invasion of Iraq, conditions of the city were already reportedly woeful.
-Cracked pavements and bullet holes in local properties, the looting of the local hospital and the poor condition of the tree of knowledge made the return of tourism to the area challenging.
+Cracked pavements and bullet holes in local properties, the looting of the local hospital and the poor condition of the tree of the knowledge of good and evil made the return of tourism to the area challenging.
 The local economic, environmental and social conditions in Al-Qurnah district have since been described as fragile.